nextflow-io/nextflow/docs/process.rst

 The number of times a failing process is re-executed is defined by the `maxRetries`_ and `maxErrors`_ directives.

+.. note:: More complex strategies depending on the task exit status or other parametric values can be defined using a dynamic ``errorStrategy`` directive.
+See the `Dynamic directives`_ section for details.

+See also: `maxErrors`_, `maxRetries`_ and `Dynamic computing resources`_.

 .. _process-executor:

 executor